 For those of you that are still reading, I admire your willpower (although I think you’re making a horrible mistake if you don’t plan a day or two in this wonderful place…).
 Day 3 started at The Saylor House Cafe and Suites in Bloomfield where they serve homemade comfort food using locally grown seasonal produce.
 Our breakfast was very quiet and peaceful and so tasty.
 Plus, they’re just steps away from some unique stores in Bloomfield, making this a great way to start a day.

-Next, we went to Spark Box Studio, in Yerexville and had an amazing printmaking experience with Chrissy and Kyle, the owners and operators of the studio.
+Next, we went to Spark Box Studio, in Yerexville and had an amazing printmaking experience with the owners of the studio.
 We were taught how to screenprint and it was an unforgettable experience.
 Scott and I screenprinted some awesome ice cream cones.
-These turned out so great (just take my word on it), that Braden of Make Hay Media printed an amalgamation of our ice cream cones on his shirt!
+These turned out so great! (just take my word on it)

-The perfect thing to do after eating a bunch of pizza, is to take a long bike ride… right?
-(I’m being slightly sarcastic, although as the pizza was so light, this wasn’t bad at all!)
+The perfect thing to do after while in The County is to take a long bike ride… right?
 We grabbed some bikes, helmets, and water from Bloomfield Bicycle Co. and took a beautiful bike ride through the county.
 I highly recommend doing this when visiting this region.

 Parson’s Brewing Company was beyond incredible.
 Pick your favourite food to eat from anywhere in the world, then come here and be amazed that the food and beer here is even better.
 Their food features authentic Mexican and Southern Comfort cuisine.
 Sam, who recently moved to Prince Edward County, creates the best Pollo Rostizado I’ve ever had.
 Picture this, free range whole rotisserie chicken that is marinated in Mexican spices and served with a side of salsas and tortillas.
 Lance, who’s also affiliated with Guapo’s Cantina, is also an amazing chef and makes the most unbelievable Southern Fried Chicken (house dills… white bread… fried chicken… need I say more?).
 Secret tip: Ask Sam for some horchata and prepare to have your taste buds completely blown.